couds/react-bulma-components/README.md

 Install node-sass to enable the sass compiles on your project.

-After that update your scripts in the `package.json` to add the folder to your path
+After that update your `jsconfig.json` to add the folder to your path
 ```
+{
-"scripts": {
+  "compilerOptions": {
-  "start": "NODE_PATH=./src react-scripts start",
-  "build": "NODE_PATH=./src react-scripts build",
-  "test": "NODE_PATH=./src react-scripts test",
-  ...
+    "baseUrl": "./src"
+  }
 }
 ```